Here’s nine inspiring trips that can easily be taken in a day and back:

-Getting here – Direct trains to Bournemouth take around two hours, from here the beach is walkable, or a short bus ride away.
+Getting there: Direct trains to Bournemouth take around two hours, from here the beach is walkable, or a short bus ride away.

-London has it all.
-Whether you fancy a day shopping on Oxford Street, or a boat ride along the River Thames taking in the historical sights.
-Perhaps you’ll sneak in a trip to the Churchill War Rooms, or a five-star meal from the dizzy heights of a rooftop restaurant – there’s so many ways to fill a day in London.
+London has it all, whether you fancy a day shopping on Oxford Street, or a boat ride along the River Thames taking in the historical sights.
+Perhaps you’ll sneak in a trip to the Churchill War Rooms, or a five-star meal from the dizzy heights of a rooftop restaurant – there are so many ways to fill a day in London.
 There are also endless free events and exhibits to enjoy, including the National Gallery and Tate Modern.
-For a truly memorable experience though, Shakespeare’s Globe must be visited for anyone with a love of literature, thirst for theatre, or appreciation of Shakespeare.
+For a truly memorable experience, though, Shakespeare’s Globe must be visited for anyone with a love of literature, thirst for theatre, or appreciation of Shakespeare.
 Reconstructed to emulate the original Globe Theatre built in 1599, performances today include Romeo & Juliet and the Twelfth Night.

-Getting here – Direct trains to London Paddington take an hour, plus a 20-minute journey to Waterloo.
+Getting there: Direct trains to London Paddington take an hour, plus a 20-minute journey to Waterloo.
 From here it’s a short walk along the scenic River Thames.

 3. Oxford to the Cotswolds

-If you’re looking for a relaxing and restorative day trip from Oxford, then add the Cotswolds to your itinerary.
-Here you can find 800 square miles of British countryside, with cottages and castles peppered around.
-Wonderful to explore by foot, you can lose a whole day marvelling at its quaint antique shops and gently flowing rivers, surrounded by green British countryside.
+If you’re looking for a relaxing and therapeutic day trip from Oxford, then add the Cotswolds to your itinerary.
+Here you can find 800 square miles of the British countryside, with cottages and castles peppered around.
+Beautiful to explore by foot, you can lose a whole day marvelling at its quaint antique shops and gently flowing rivers, surrounded by the green British countryside.
 Before hurrying home, make sure you stop off for afternoon tea - it’s a tradition.

 4. Oxford to Blenheim Palace

-Getting here – A quick 40-minute journey to Hanborough Station, followed by a gentle walk to the unmissable estate.
+Getting there: A quick 40-minute journey will take you from Oxford to Hanborough Station, followed by a gentle walk to the unmissable estate.

 The place that gave Bournville its name, indulge in a day of chocolatey delights at Cadbury World!
 The tastiest day trip from Oxford offers plenty of mouth-watering opportunities and is great family fun.
 Learn about the history of chocolate, have a go at making your own bar and take a trip to the Aztec jungle – enjoyable for kids and big kids alike.
 After all that hard work, you’ll have worked up an appetite, making it a rather convenient place to stop over for the day.

-Getting here – 1hr 30m by train, head to Bourneville, changing at Birmingham New Street.
+Getting there: 1h 30m by train, head to Bournville after changing at Birmingham New Street.
 Upon arrival it’s a 15-minute walk – after all that sugar, you’ll be grateful for it.